-Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first.

-- Note 3: Before executing RST command, RSTEN command must be executed.
-If there is any other command to interfere, the reset operation will be disabled. - Note 4: The number in parentheses after "ADD" or "Data" stands for how many clock cycles it has.
+- Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: The RSTEN command must be executed before executing the RST command.
+If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 4: The number in parentheses after "ADD" or "Data" stands for how many clock cycles it has.
 For example, "Data(8)" represents there are 8 clock cycles for the data in.
+Please note the number after "ADD" are based on 3-byte address mode, for 4-byte address mode, which will be increased.